lohedges/vmmc/README.md

 included as a bundled header file, `MersenneTwister.h`.

 ## Callback functions
 LibVMMC works via four user-defined callback functions that abstract model specific details, such as the pair potential.
-We make use of C++11's `std::function` to provide a general-purpose function wrapper, i.e. the callbacks can be free functions, member functions, etc. The callbacks have the following prototypes:
+We make use of C++11's `std::function` to provide a general-purpose function wrapper, i.e. the callbacks can be free functions, member functions, etc. These callbacks allow LibVMMC to be blind to the implementation of the model, as well as the model to be blind to the details of the VMMC algorithm.
+The generic nature of the function wrapper provides great flexibility to the user, freeing them from a specific design choice for the model in hand.
+It is possible to glue together components written in different ways, or to use the callbacks themselves as C/C++ wrappers to external libraries.

+The callbacks have the following prototypes:

 ### Particle energy
 Calculate the total pair interaction energy felt by a particle.